Below, I list my top 3 gold ETFs in Australia and make the case for it in a diverse portfolio.

 GOLD offers a simple and cost-effective option for investors to access physical gold and movements in the gold spot price.
 It is the largest and most liquid gold ETF on the Australian market with $2.18 billion funds under management.

 The ETF is denominated in US Dollars, meaning investors are subject to movements in both the spot gold price and AUD relative to the USD.
-As a result, investors will benefit from a rising AUD.
-Conversely, a falling AUD will reduce performance.
+As a result, investors will benefit from a falling AUD.
+Conversely, a rising AUD will reduce performance.

 Featured podcast: understanding the GOLD ETF